Breast Implant Revision Dallas, TX

 Signs and Symptoms of Breast Implant Rupture

 If your implant has leaked, we will remove it.
-Saline gets absorbed by the body and will be gone by the time of surgery.
-If your implants were silicone gel, your breast pocket will be cleaned out and washed.
+Saline is absorbed by the body and will be gone by the time of surgery.
+For silicone gel implants, we will clean and wash the breast pocket thoroughly.
+We will also address any issues in the pockets, such as capsular contracture or scar tissue, and adjust the pockets if needed.
+Your new implants will then be placed, optimizing size and shape to achieve the most aesthetically pleasing results.

 Benefits of Breast Implant Revision